 - Hard to cancel – If your SMSF property loan documentation and contract is not set up correctly, unwinding the arrangement may not be allowed.
 You may be forced to sell the property, potentially causing substantial losses to the SMSF.

 - Possible tax losses – Any tax losses from the property cannot be offset against your taxable income outside the fund.

 - No alterations to the property – Until the SMSF property loan is paid off, alterations to a property cannot be made if they change the character of the property.

 There’s no denying SMSFs are becoming more and more popular.
 However knowing how to manage your fund and find the right strategy for you requires serious manpower and insider knowledge of the superannuation landscape.
-For this reason, we always recommend seeking the help of an independent financial advisor.
+For this reason, we always recommend seeking the help of a financial advisor.
 That way you can take back control of your super while staying compliant at the same time.